-Westlake Fire / EMS Department includes a staff of nine full-time firefighter/paramedics and twenty part-time firefighter/paramedics.
+Westlake Fire-EMS Department includes a staff of fifteen full-time firefighter/paramedics and several part-time firefighter/paramedics.
 We operate our department with three shifts and each shift is twenty-four hours from 7:00 a.m. to 7:00 a.m.
-The department and its personnel are currently housed out of a temporary fire station located at 2900 Dove Road.
-The Westlake Fire / EMS Department covers approximately 7 square miles of Tarrant and Denton counties.
+The department and its personnel are housed out of Station 1 located at 2000 Dove Road.
+The Westlake Fire-EMS Department service coverage is approximately 7 square miles of Tarrant and Denton counties.

 Richard Whitten, Westlake Fire Chief